 Judge Brown’s ruling has put a halt to the enforcement of the FTC rule against a coalition of business groups, including the U.S. Chamber of Commerce and tax service firm Ryan.
 While the judge did not block the rule nationwide, she expressed concerns about the FTC’s authority to issue such a sweeping ban.
 The final ruling is expected to be issued by Aug.
 30, just days before the rule is supposed to take effect.

 The FTC, which approved the ban in a 3-2 vote, argues that noncompete agreements stifle competition, suppress wages, and limit workers’ mobility.
 The commission maintains that these agreements violate antitrust laws and that a nationwide prohibition is necessary to protect workers’ rights.
-However, opponents, including business groups and Republican lawmakers, contend that noncompetes are essential for safeguarding trade and investments in human capital.
+However, opponents, including business groups and Republican lawmakers, contend that noncompetes are essential for safeguarding trade secrets and investments in human capital.

 The Chamber of Commerce and Ryan have brought lawsuits against the FTC, claiming that the agency exceeded its authority in adopting the ban.
 They argue that only Congress has the power to enact such sweeping regulations.
 Judge Brown echoed these concerns, pointing out that the FTC failed to provide a sufficient justification for the broad prohibition.